How to sort out your finances on divorce or dissolution

 Assessing when separating your finances could be easier

-There’s no straightforward rule about when you may be better off sorting out your divorce or dissolution on your own and when you may be better using professional help.
+There’s no straightforward rule about when you might be better off sorting out your divorce or dissolution on your own and when you might be better using professional help.

 Reaching an agreement about your finances is likely to be easier if: